Diploma in Therapeutic Counselling

 Life events made me reconsider my career and take the decision to train to be a counsellor.
-I bring my experience of facing my own challenges to my counselling, along with the skills I’ve acquired through my counselling training.
-I was born in Lancashire, but I’ve lived much my life abroad, moving to Liverpool three years ago.
+I bring my experience of facing my own challenges to my counselling, along with the skills I’ve acquired through my counselling training both in the UK and Canada.
+I was born in Lancashire, but I’ve lived much my life abroad.
 Before becoming a counsellor, I worked as a diversity and inclusion manager in a large professional services firm.
 I've also worked for the UK Civil Service, and as a English as a foreign language teacher.
+I am now undertaking advanced counselling training in psychosexual therapy.

 My approach to counselling

 Life tests us all the time.
-Although we are all being tested by the Covid-19 pandemic, you may also be grieving a loved one, losing a job, coming to terms with a physical or mental health condition, facing the end of a meaningful relationship, becoming a parent, having to move to a new country or city.
+You may also be grieving, losing a job, coming to terms with a physical or mental health condition, facing the end of a meaningful relationship, becoming a parent, or having to move home.
 Life's tests may cause us to lose a secure sense of who we are, and give us the feeling that we can't quite cope.

 I offer a safe, caring and non-judgemental space to help you find a way back to yourself, or discover a sense of self that feels right for where you are now.
 My approach provides you with the right environment to reflect and gain the self-awareness you need to find your way forward.
 Through counselling you can discover your strengths, increase resilience and develop an acceptance that will help you deal with life’s challenges.

-Grief counselling is my specialist area, but I welcome anyone who seeks the opportunity to be heard and understood.
+Grief counselling is my specialist area, but I welcome anyone facing a life event that needs the opportunity to be heard and understood.

 Training, qualifications & experience

-I have been a volunteer counsellor at Liverpool Bereavement Service for over 2 years and have worked at Liverpool’s Rotunda counselling service as a general counsellor.
+As well as my private counselling practice, I have been volunteer counsellor at Liverpool Bereavement Service for over 3 years.
+I have worked at Liverpool’s Rotunda counselling service as a general counsellor.
 I am also a Samaritan listening volunteer.

 Level 4 Diploma in Therapeutic Counselling